 Save a Relationship from a Possible Breakup

-Edited by Leomar Umpad, Charmed, Anonymous, Ephraim and 6 others
+Edited by Leomar Umpad, Charmed, Ephraim, Eng and 5 others

 Do you feel that your relationship is on the verge of breaking?
 Do you want to save it but it seems that everything you do only makes the situation worse?